MicrosoftDocs/sql-docs/azure-sql/managed-instance/doc-changes-updates-release-notes-whats-new.md

 - [Managed DTC](distributed-transaction-coordinator-dtc.md): a feature in preview that lets you run distributed transactions in mixed environments.

-### How to get access to November 2022 feature wave

 Rollout of the November 2022 Feature Wave is happening over the course of several months.
 The initial rollout phase targets instances that belong to Dev/Test subscriptions, with other subscription types onboarding in subsequent months.

-The onboarding experience is different for new instances and existing instances:

-- New instances created after November 2022 in _new or empty subnets_ will automatically be enrolled in the feature wave and get access to all new benefits and features.
-- Existing instances created prior to November 2022 can opt into the feature wave to unlock the new benefits and features.
+To get started, review [Enroll in the feature wave](november-2022-feature-wave-enroll.md)

 ## Documentation changes